-- 126. Other long-term employee benefits include, for example: - (a) long-term compensated absences such as long-service or sabbatical leave; - (b) jubilee or other long-service benefits; - (c) long-term disability benefits; - (d) profit-sharing and bonuses payable 12 months or more after the end of the period in which the employees render the related service; and - (e) deferred compensation paid 12 months or more after the end of the period in which it is earned.

-- 127. The measurement of other long-term employee benefits is not usually subject to the same degree of uncertainty as the measurement of post-employment benefits.
+- Other long-term employee benefits include, for example: - (a) long-term compensated absences such as long-service or sabbatical leave; - (b) jubilee or other long-service benefits; - (c) long-term disability benefits; - (d) profit-sharing and bonuses payable twelve months or more after the end of the period in which the employees render the related service; and - (e) deferred compensation paid twelve months or more after the end of the period in which it is earned. - The measurement of other long-term employee benefits is not usually subject to the same degree of uncertainty as the measurement of post-employment benefits.
 Furthermore, the introduction of, or changes to, other long-term employee benefits rarely causes a material amount of past service cost.
 For these reasons, this Standard requires a simplified method of accounting for other long-term employee benefits.
 This method differs from the accounting required for post-employment benefits as follows: - (a) actuarial gains and losses are recognised immediately and no 'corridor' is applied; and - (b) all past service cost is recognised immediately.

-- 128. The amount recognised as a liability for other long-term employee benefits should be the net total of the following amounts: - (a) the present value of the defined benefit obligation at the balance sheet date (see paragraph 64); - (b) minus the fair value at the balance sheet date of plan assets (if any) out of which the obligations are to be settled directly (see paragraphs 102 to 104).
+- 128 The amount recognised as a liability for other long-term employee benefits shall be the net total of the following amounts: - the present value of the defined benefit obligation at the end of the reporting period (see paragraph 64); - (b) minus the fair value at the end of the reporting period of plan assets (if any) out of which the obligations are to be settled directly (see paragraphs 102-104).

-In measuring the liability, an enterprise should apply paragraphs 49 to 91, excluding paragraphs 54 and 61.
-An enterprise should apply paragraph 104A in recognising and measuring any reimbursement right.
+In measuring the liability, an entity shall apply paragraphs 49-91, excluding paragraphs 54 and 61.
+An entity shall apply paragraph 104A in recognising and measuring any reimbursement right.

-- 129. For other long-term employee benefits, an enterprise should recognise the net total of the following amounts as expense or (subject to paragraph 58) income, except to the extent that another International Accounting Standard requires or permits their inclusion in the cost of an asset: - (a) current service cost (see paragraphs 63 to 91); - (b) interest cost (see paragraph 82); - (c) the expected return on any plan assets (see paragraphs 105 to 107) and on any reimbursement right recognised as an asset (see paragraph 104A); - (d) actuarial gains and losses, which should all be recognised immediately; - (e) past service cost, which should all be recognised immediately; and - (f) the effect of any curtailments or settlements (see paragraphs 109 and 110). - 130.
-One form of other long-term employee benefit is long-term disability benefit.
+- 129 For other long-term employee benefits, an entity shall recognise the net total of the following amounts as expense or (subject to paragraph 58) income, except to the extent that another Standard requires or permits their inclusion in the cost of an asset: - (a) current service cost (see paragraphs 63-91); - (b) interest cost (see paragraph 82); - (c) the expected return on any plan assets (see paragraphs 105-107) and on any reimbursement right recognised as an asset (see paragraph 104A); - (d) actuarial gains and losses, which shall all be recognised immediately; - (e) past service cost, which shall all be recognised immediately; and - (f) the effect of any curtailments or settlements (see paragraphs 109 and 110). - One form of other long-term employee benefit is long-term disability benefit.
 If the level of benefit depends on the length of service, an obligation arises when the service is rendered.
 Measurement of that obligation reflects the probability that payment will be required and the length of time for which payment is expected to be made.
 If the level of benefit is the same for any disabled employee regardless of years of service, the expected cost of those benefits is recognised when an event occurs that causes a long-term disability.

-131. Although this Standard does not require specific disclosures about other long-term employee benefits, other International Accounting Standards may require disclosures, for example, where the expense resulting from such benefits is of such size, nature or incidence that its disclosure is relevant to explain the performance of the enterprise for the period (see IAS 8, net profit or loss for the period, fundamental errors and changes in accounting policies).
-Where required by IAS 24, related party disclosures, an enterprise discloses information about other long-term employee benefits for key management personnel.
+Although this Standard does not require specific disclosures about other long-term employee benefits, other Standards may require disclosures, for example, where the expense resulting from such benefits is material and so would require disclosure in accordance with IAS 1.
+When required by IAS 24, an entity discloses information about other long-term employee benefits for key management personnel.